aws-samples/aws-big-data-blog/aws-blog-spark-parquet-conversion/README.md

 ```

-Copying the output back to S3.
+### Copying the output back to S3.

+We use s3-dist-cp to copy the output back to S3.
 You can then define a Hive external table over this data.
 ```
 EMR $> s3-dist-cp --src="hdfs:///user/hadoop/elblogs_pq" --dest="s3://<<BUCKET>>/<<PREFIX>>"
 ```